 Are you worried about catching a cold this winter?
 Do you want to get better and forget all about that nasty flu?
 If your answer to either one of these two questions is yes, do not hesitate to keep on reading this article.

 In the paragraphs below, you will find no less than 12 tips, destined to help you prevent and cope with both cold and flu.
 Keep in mind that the simplest measures are usually the most effective; also, avoid crowds, as this where microbes are most easily transmitted.
+So read on to find the 12 home and herbal remedies to prevent the cold and flu.

 #1 Tea with lemon & honey